 We are holding this consultation to gather your views about our draft Gambling Act 2005 Statement of Licensing Policy.

-Buckinghamshire Council, in its role as the Licensing Authority, is responsible for issuing permits and licences for premises where gambling takes place.
-As part of this duty, the Council is required to prepare and publish a statement of the principles that it proposes to apply when exercising its functions under the Gambling Act 2005.
+As part of this duty, the council is required to prepare and publish a statement of the principles that it proposes to apply when exercising its functions under the Gambling Act 2005.

-The Act sets out licensing objectives that underpin the legislation and must be taken into consideration by the Council, and by people who provide gambling facilities.
+The Act sets out licensing objectives that underpin the legislation and must be taken into consideration by the council, and by people who provide gambling facilities.
 The objectives are:

 The Policy primarily affects businesses that provide gambling facilities such as betting shops and bingo halls.
 However, it also applies to societies that carry out small scale lotteries or raffles.
 The general public are also impacted by decisions that are made as a consequence of Policy provisions.